On Le Jan-Sznitman's stochastic approach to the Navier-Stokes equations: Acknowledgments

 \section{Acknowledgments}

 A part of this work was conducted while TP was a postdoctoral fellow at Oregon State University.
-The authors would like to thank Dr.\ Dascaliuc and Dr.\ Waymire for many stimulating conversations that motivated this research and clarified the exposition.
+The authors would like to thank our colleagues Christopher Orum and Edward Waymire for many stimulating conversations that motivated this research and clarified the exposition.